mkang315/RCS-YOLO/README.md

 }
 ```
 Note: Please remove some optional BibTeX fields, for example, address, publisher, and url, while the LaTeX compiler produces an error.
 Author names should be manually modified if not automatically abbreviated by the compiler.

+## License
+RCS-YOLO is released under the GNU General Public License v3.0.
+Please see the [LICENSE](https://github.com/mkang315/RCS-YOLO/blob/main/LICENSE) file for more information.

 ## Acknowledgement
 Many utility codes of our project reference the codes of [YOLOv7](https://github.com/WongKinYiu/yolov7), [RepVGG](https://github.com/DingXiaoH/RepVGG), [ShuffleNet](https://github.com/megvii-model/ShuffleNet-Series), and [VoVNetV2](https://github.com/youngwanLEE/vovnet-detectron2) repositories.